-- Note that each Q entry is not a state, but a pointer to a state - If hash compaction is not used, each entry of Q points to the slot in the hash table containing the desired state - \bullet For T, one can try to use hash compaction (enabled by compiling the Murphi model with -c) - When dealing with hash table insertions and searches, state "signatures" are used instead of the whole states - The idea is that it is unlikely to happen that two different states have the same signature - If this happens, some states may be never reached, even if they are indeed reachable - Thus, there may be "false positives": the verification terminates with an OK messages, while the system was buggy instead - However, this is very unlikely to happen, and in every case it is much better than testing, which may miss whole classes of bugs - As for the hash compaction implementation, here is it - At the beginning of the verification, a vector hashmatrix of 24BLOCKS_IN_WORLD longs (4 byte per each long) is created and initialized with random values (hashmatrix will never be modified) - Then, given a state s to be sought/inserted, 3 longs 10, 11 and 12 are computed from hashmatrix - Namely, li, for i = 0, 1, 2, is the bit-to-bit xor of the longs in the set $H(i) = \{ \texttt{hashmatrix}[3k+i] \mid \texttt{the }k\texttt{-th bit of the uncompressed state } s \texttt{ is } 1 \};$ - That is to say, every bit of s is used to determine if a given element of hashmatrix has or hasn't to be used in the signature computation - This is accomplished in the functions of file include/mu_hash.cpp, where to avoid to compute 8BLOCKS_IN_WORLD bit-to-bit xor operations, some xor properties allow to use the preceeding computed signature and save some xor computation (oldvec variable) - Then, 10 is used as a hash value (index in the hash table) - The concatenation of 11 and 12 (truncated to a given number of bits by option -b) gives the signature (the value to be sought/inserted in T) - It should be obvious, now, that a signature cannot be used to generate states, so that's why ${\tt Q}$ entries do not point to hash table entries any more - Thus, if current workingstate state is found to be new, and so its signature is put inside the hash table, a new memory block is allocated to be assigned to the current from of the queue, and workingstate is copied into that
+- ullet The hash table T and the FIFOQueue Q is where state explosion strikes - ullet Q can be efficiently implemented with disk auxiliary storage, so it is not a problem - Note that each Q entry is not a state, but a pointer to a state - ullet If hash compaction is not used, each entry of ${\tt Q}$ points to the slot in the hash table containing the desired state - For T, one can try to use hash compaction (enabled by compiling the Murphi model with -c) - When dealing with hash table insertions and searches, state "signatures" are used instead of the whole states - The idea is that it is unlikely to happen that two different states have the same signature - If this happens, some states may be never reached, even if they are indeed reachable - Thus, there may be "false positives": the verification terminates with an OK messages, while the system was buggy instead - However, this is very unlikely to happen, and in every case it is much better than testing, which may miss whole classes of bugs

-- To save some (not much...) space, the Murphi compiler option -b may be used to compress states (bit compression in SPIN's parlance) - In this way, workingstate contents are not forced to be aligned to byte boundaries, so it occupies less space - Moreover, effective subranges size is used (remember we store the lower bound...); see Figs. 10 and 11 - Of course, a more complex handling than the valptr and byteOffset one shown in Fig. 1 has to be used
+- As for the hash compaction implementation, here is it - At the beginning of the verification, a vector hashmatrix of 24BLOCKS_IN_WORLD longs (4 byte per each long) is created and initialized with random values (hashmatrix will never be modified) - Then, given a state s to be sought/inserted, 3 longs 10, 11 and 12 are computed from hashmatrix - Namely, 1i, for i = 0, 1, 2, is the bit-to-bit xor of the longs in the set $H(i) = \{ \text{hashmatrix}[3k+i] \mid \text{the } k\text{-th bit of the uncompressed state } s \text{ is } 1 \};$ - That is to say, every bit of s is used to determine if a given element of hashmatrix has or hasn't to be used in the signature computation - This is accomplished in the functions of file include/mu_hash.cpp, where to avoid to compute 8BLOCKS_IN_WORLD bit-to-bit xor operations, some xor properties allow to use the preceding computed signature and save some xor computation (oldvec variable) - Then, 10 is used as a hash value (index in the hash table) - The concatenation of 11 and 12 (truncated to a given number of bits by option -b) gives the signature (the value to be sought/inserted in T) - It should be obvious, now, that a signature cannot be used to generate states, so that's why Q entries do not point to hash table entries any more - Thus, if current workingstate state is found to be new, and so its signature is put inside the hash table, a new memory block is allocated to be assigned to the current from of the queue, and workingstate is copied into that - To save some (not much...) space, the Murphi compiler option -b may be used to compress states (bit compression in SPIN's parlance) - In this way, workingstate contents are not forced to be aligned to byte boundaries, so it occupies less space - Moreover, effective subranges size is used (remember we store the lower bound...); see Figs. 11 and 12 - Of course, a more complex handling than the valptr and byteOffset one shown in Fig. 1 has to be used - A trasversal technique is to use symmetry or multiset reduction - Differently from SPIN's partial order reduction, these techniques are not transparent to the user - In fact, symmetry reduction are applicable only if some types have been declared using the scalarset keyword (for multiset reduction, the keyword is multiset)